Advice from a Los Angeles Employment Lawyer

 Retaliation

-Punishing workers for exercising their rights, such as by reporting violations or discrimination, is illegal.
+Punishing workers for exercising their rights, such as reporting violations or discrimination, is illegal.
 Retaliation charges comprised [56% of all EEOC claims in 2021](https://www.eeoc.gov/newsroom/eeoc-releases-fiscal-year-2021-enforcement-and-litigation-data), making it the most common issue.

 Legal Protections for Employees in California